Siege of Drogheda: Killing of prisoners

 The heads of 16 Royalist officers were cut off and sent to Dublin, where they were stuck on pikes on the approach roads.
 Any Catholic clergy found within the town were clubbed to death or "knocked on the head" as Cromwell put it including two who were executed the following day.

 Cromwell wrote on 16 September 1649: "I believe we put to the sword the whole number of the defendants.
 I do not think thirty of the whole number escaped with their lives.
 Those that did, are in safe custody for the Barbadoes."
 Specifically, he listed Royalist casualties as 60 officers, 220 cavalry troopers and 2,500 infantry.

-However Colonel John Hewson wrote "those in the towers being about 200, did yield to the Generals mercy, where most of them have their lives and be sent to Barbados."
+However, Colonel John Hewson wrote "those in the towers being about 200, did yield to the General's mercy, where most of them have their lives and be sent to Barbados."
 Other reports spoke of 400 military prisoners.
-Some of the garrison escaped over the northern wall, while according to one Royalist officer, Dungan, "many were privately saved by officers and soldiers," in spite of Cromwell's order for no quarter.
+Some of the garrison escaped over the northern wall, while according to one Royalist officer, Dungan, "many were privately saved by officers and soldiers," despite Cromwell's order for no quarter.
 Richard Talbot, the future Jacobite and Duke of Tyrconnell, was one of the few members of the garrison to survive the sack.

 At least two Royalist officers who initially received quarter were later summarily killed.
-Three days after the storming of the town, Sir Edmund Verney, an Englishmen, was walking with Cromwell, when he was called aside by a former acquaintance who said he wished to converse with him, but instead of a friendly greeting he was run through with a sword.
+Three days after the storming of the town, Sir Edmund Verney, an Englishman, was walking with Cromwell, when he was called aside by a former acquaintance who said he wished to converse with him, but instead of a friendly greeting, he was run through with a sword.
 Two days afterwards, Lieutenant-Colonel Richard Boyle, an Anglo-Irish Episcopalian, was dining when an English Parliamentary soldier entered and whispered something to him.
-Boyle stood up to follow the soldier, his hostess inquired where he was going, he replied, "Madam, to die."
+Boyle stood up to follow the soldier, his hostess inquired where he was going, and he replied, "Madam, to die".
 He was shot after leaving the room.